adyuta447/nvimrc/README.md

 ### Warning!
 - **read and follow the installation guide on readme.md, otherwise your Neovim will most likely crash**

+### Bloat!
+- all plugins are mostly dedicated to web developers, if you still want to use them then remove some unnecessary plugins as they will affect your neovim performance

 ## Installation

 the first thing is that you definitely have to install neovim, After installing neovim you need to create a file to configure the neovim plugin